contractual-dev/contractual/README.md

 - **Frontend-Backend Synchronization**:
   - Use generated type-safe clients to keep your frontend perfectly aligned with backend APIs.
   - Integrate tools like React Query or Vue for a seamless developer experience.

-## 🔑 The Contract-First Approach

-Most teams take a code-first approach to API development, where schemas are generated after implementation.
-This leads to misalignment between services, outdated documentation, and accidental breaking changes.
-Backend teams define APIs, frontend teams consume them, and data engineers rely on structured data formats—all of which can drift over time when schemas are an afterthought.

-A contract-first approach flips this process: schemas are designed before any implementation begins, ensuring that API structures, event definitions, and data formats remain stable and predictable.
-This approach allows teams to:

-- Define schemas upfront and enforce them as the single source of truth.

-- Track changes and prevent breaking updates before they impact consumers.

-- Generate type-safe clients and server contracts in multiple languages, reducing friction between teams.

-- Distribute schemas efficiently across backend services, frontend applications, and data pipelines.

----

-1. **Define Once**:
-  - Use **TypeSpec**, a declarative DSL, to define your API or schema in a centralized file.
-  - This becomes the authoritative source for your API’s structure, endpoints, and data contracts.

-2. **Generate Everything**:
-  - From the spec, Contractual generates:
-    - **OpenAPI specifications** for REST documentation and tooling.
-    - **Type-safe clients** with **ts-rest** and **Zod** for runtime validation.
-    - **Server contracts** for Express, Fastify, and NestJS.
-    - **JSON Schemas** for validation or data workflows.

-3. **Version and Diff**:
-  - Track changes to your APIs or schemas.
-  - Use versioning and diffing tools to detect and prevent breaking changes.

-4. **Enforce Consistency**:
-  - Use the spec to drive all API-related workflows, ensuring backend, frontend, and data teams are in sync.

-## 📃 Goals

-* Provide a centralized tool for managing OpenAPI and JSON Schema lifecycles.

-* Simplify API workflows with type-safe client/server generation.

-* Offer robust versioning and diffing tools to prevent breaking changes.

-* Lay the foundation for multi-language support, starting with Python.

-* Enable language-agnostic workflows, allowing developers to generate code and contracts across multiple languages ( e.g., TypeScript to Python).

-* Introduce "contractual pack" to prepare contracts and generated clients/servers into distributable packages for publication.

-## 🚫 Non-Goals

-* Contractual does not currently support gRPC, ProtoBufs, or GraphQL.
-While these protocols may be considered in the future, the initial focus is on REST APIs and JSON Schemas.

 ## 📘 Roadmap